-I will be diligent in understanding both my personal capabilities and my limitations, striving always to improve my medical practice.
+I will be diligent in understanding both my personal capabilities and my limitations, striving always to improve my practice of medicine.

 I will actively seek to expand my intellectual knowledge and skills, keeping abreast of advances in medical art and science.